Texts explain figures (in writing)

 Texts explain figures

 A single figure in academic writing contains a large amount of information.
 This information cannot speak by themselves.
-Instead, we need to clearly explain the information contained in the figure in the text of an article (even with only, let say, two sentences).
-The explanation in the text will assure that there is only one interpretation of the figure and the information is correctly conveyed to readers.
-Some examples of the explanations we can provide in texts of an article are explanations about, for example, data abnormality in a figure, experiment conditions to obtain results shown in a figure, methods use to take data, discrepancies between a model and experiment data, the mathematical model of the data in a figure and the method used for data fitting.
+Instead, we need to clearly explain the information contained in the figure in the text of an article (even with only, let's say, two sentences).
+The explanation in the text will ensure that there is only one interpretation of the figure and the information is correctly conveyed to readers.
+Some examples of the explanations we can provide in texts of an article are explanations about, for example, data abnormality in a figure, experiment conditions to obtain results shown in a figure, methods used to take data, discrepancies between a model and experiment data, the mathematical model of the data in a figure and the method used for data fitting.

-Three examples are provided in this post to explain the concept of texts explain figure.
+Three examples are provided in this post to explain the concept of texts explain figures.
 With these three examples describing totally different conditions, we hope that you can understand the concept.
 All the examples use variable ‘A’ and ‘B’.
 The variables can represent anything in real situations.
 For these examples, we can say that ‘A’ represents a process parameter and ‘B’ represents an output of the process and these variables are considered unitless for generality.

 (Note: All numbers, figure captions and analyses in the examples are just made up, not real and are only for the sake of clarity.
 We use “present tense” style of explanation.
 All figures in this post are generated by Python programming language).